srishatagopam/ECE-229-Natural-Disasters-and-Response/readme.md

 git clone https://github.com/srishatagopam/ECE-229-Natural-Disasters-and-Response.git
 ```

-3.Use voila to run the jupyter notebook on AWS:
+3.Used voila to run the file you want to render as a web page on AWS:

 ```
 voila Group7_Final_notebook.ipynb
 ```

+Then you should see a web page on your browser localhost.

 4.Connection guide

-How to connect to our EC2 instance:
+How to connect to EC2 instance:

 ```
 ssh ec2-user@54.215.248.243
 ```

-How to open our jupyter notebook rendered by voila:
+How to open jupyter notebook rendered by voila:

-Download ece229.pem.
+Create a private key .pem file, such as the one in our repository

 Save this file to a local directory, run the following command: